nixworks/public/news/2005/11/11/README.md

 ##### British
 ### [ Three British prisoners are freed in Iran after pressure from the British Foreign Office.
 The trio were seized at by Iranian Navy patrol boats on 28 October, when they sailed their boat to the disputed island of Abu Musa, which is claimed by both Iran and the United Arab Emirates. ](/news/2005/11/11/three-british-prisoners-are-freed-in-iran-after-pressure-from-the-british-foreign-office-the-trio-were-seized-at-by-iranian-navy-patrol-bo.md)
-_Context: British Foreign Office, United Arab Emirates, Abu Musa, Iran, British, Iranian Navy_
+_Context: Iranian Navy, British, British Foreign Office, Iran, Abu Musa, United Arab Emirates_

 ##### Albania
 ### [ Albania suffers its worst ever electric power shortage.
 Due to low water levels, hydroelectric power is reduced to the minimum and there are blackouts in all the country.
 Water supplies won't last for more than two weeks, so electricity is currently available just six hours a day.
 The government plans to import power from Romania, Bulgaria and Italy. ](/news/2005/11/11/albania-suffers-its-worst-ever-electric-power-shortage-due-to-low-water-levels-hydroelectric-power-is-reduced-to-the-minimum-and-there-ar.md)
-_Context: power outage, Albania, supplies, Romania, Italy, Bulgaria, hydroelectric power, electric power_
+_Context: hydroelectric power, Italy, Romania, supplies, Albania, electric power, Bulgaria, power outage_

 ##### Pakistan
 ### [ A Pakistani cargo plane carrying eight to ten people crashes near Kabul, capital of Afghanistan.
 There are no survivors.
 The cause of the crash is unknown. ](/news/2005/11/11/a-pakistani-cargo-plane-carrying-eight-to-ten-people-crashes-near-kabul-capital-of-afghanistan-there-are-no-survivors-the-cause-of-the-c.md)